Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Local (specific) symptoms

 Local symptoms may indicate the tumour location and, thus, which functional regions of the CNS may be affected.
-Therefore, a rhabdoid tumour in the cerebellum can cause impaired movement, visual deficits, dizziness and gait disturbances, whereas such a tumour in the hemispheres can be associated with motor and sensory deficits, seizures, speech disorders and behavioural problems, to name a few.
+Therefore, a rhabdoid tumour in the cerebellum can cause impaired movement, visual deficits, dizziness and gait disturbances, whereas such a tumour in the hemispheres (cerebrum) can be associated with motor and sensory deficits, seizures, speech disorders and behavioural problems, to name a few.
 A tumour in in the spinal cord area may cause serious back pain as well as palsies of various types (such as bladder and bowel incontinence).

 Good to know: Not all patients presenting with one or more of the symptoms mentioned above do have a rhabdoid tumour or another type of brain tumour.
 Many of these symptoms may also occur with other, harmless diseases that are not associated with a brain tumour at all.
 However, if certain symptoms persist or get worse (for example repetitive headaches or rapid increase of head circumference in a young child), a doctor should be seen to find the underlying reason.
 In case it is a rhabdoid tumour or some other brain tumour, treatment should be started as soon as possible.